RayGitHu/EECE571L-MaskedFaceDetection-CNN/README.md

   - 106 face landmarks are detected.
   - Face image is aligned.
   - Maksed applied to on the face.

-To run the train code on Compute Canada, please do the following :...
+To run the face_detection_alignment_masking code on Compute Canada, please do the following :...

 For testing the VGG-19 model,the following actions are taken:
 - Two datasets of unseen idenitiy images, one unmaksed and other masked, are fed to the test code.
 - The code computes the accuracy per identity class and the overall accuracy.
 To run the test code on Compute Canada, please do the following :...